 This position provides a centralized communication resource for monitoring and coordinating a variety of airport activities that affect the safe, efficient and secure provision of services to passengers, tenants and customers in compliance with Federal Aviation Regulations, Parts 107, 108 and 139.
 Responsibilities include monitoring the operation of the automated Satellite Transit System, coordinating the response to emergency, operating, or maintenance issues affecting the system.
-Monitoring arrivals / departures of flights and gate assessments using the RMS/Resource Management System.
-The monitoring of security alarms (ARM) to include badge access and security activity.
+Coordinate arrivals/departures of all aircraft operations using RMS (Resource Management System).
+Monitoring and coordinating responses to security Alarms (ARM).
 Monitoring the baggage system (FMS/Facility Management System) for baggage alarms.
 Provide emergency communications and notifications to key airport personnel and agencies in response to emergencies, unusual events, and other events that may affect the operation of Seattle-Tacoma International Airport.
+Coordinate the response to facility alarms received in the ACC through a variety of technologies.